Light Box Therapy for Seasonal Affective Disorder (SAD)

 - Skin conditions

-If you are diagnosed with any of these conditions or suspect that you might be suffering from any of them, consult a physician before beginning therapy.
+Note: If you are diagnosed with any of these conditions or suspect that you might be suffering from any of these, please consult your physician before beginning a new therapy.